 It's a common local practice to share taxis with strangers.
 If you wish to avoid this, agree a fare with the driver for a solo journey.
 Always agree the fare before you set off.

-Many assaults and robberies have occurred when using unlicensed taxis and when a stranger offers to call a taxi for you.
-Don't take a taxi if it's been called for you by someone you do not know well.
+Many assaults and robberies have occurred when using unlicensed taxis or when a stranger offers to call a taxi for you.
+Don't take a taxi if it's been called for you by someone you don't know well.

 You're subject to all local laws and penalties, including those that appear harsh by Australian standards.
 Research local laws before travelling, especially for an extended stay.